Layne has worked in shelter medicine for over six years and likes to share her advice with fellow animal guardians.

 - service dog training

 - Ultrasonic bark controllers: A humane way to control your dog's undesirable behavior.
-Most products have a 50 foot spread.
+Most products have a 50-foot range.
 It is unobtrusive and not physically punishing.

 - Dog whistle: Some breeds just simply need training.
 Some dogs have excellent recall and can be trained with a whistle—much like those that are used with herding breeds and for herding commands.
 They are cheap and fairly effective.
 Just be sure to read up on training methods.